-With this option, the driver can see a bird's-eye view of the car's surroundings around a virtual picture of the car on the centre display.
-Objects close to the car are visualised by graphic elements.
-The 360 surround view is built up with information from four cameras around the car.
-The cameras can also be selected separately to support the driver in different parking situations.
+With this option, the driver can see a bird'seye view of the car's surroundings around a virtual picture of the car on the Centre display.
+The surround view is available at speeds of up to 10 km/h.